The question is not whether to automate — it is what to automate first

 - CrewAI — framework optimized for multi-agent collaboration

-Let’s look at a concrete example.
-A 10-person service-based SME typical automation plan:
+A concrete example.
+A 10-person service-based SME typical automation plan.

 | Item | Cost |